-- Students traveling to Wilkes from states with high instances of virus as listed here are asked to quarantine at home before returning to campus.
+- Students traveling to Wilkes from states with high instances of virus as listed on the Pennsylvania Department of Health website are asked to quarantine at home before returning to campus.
 Once on campus, they will be administered a rapid test by Health and Wellness Services.
 Though limited in quantity, these tests offer results in just fifteen to thirty minutes.
 As you can imagine, these tests are in high demand and Wilkes was only able to acquire a small supply.

 Just this week, a study was released that questions the effectiveness of neck gaiters,

 a closed loop of fabric that you can wear around your neck and pull over your mouth

 and nose as needed.
 These are popular masks, but the quality of the fabric leads to

 concerns.
 This study has not yet been vetted by the CDC.
 Folding your neck gaiter into multiple

 layers is best practice.
 Though we do not prohibit these coverings on campus, there